 From the Colosseum to the Chrysler building, get a dose of inspiration from 20 of the world's most famous buildings.

-Whenever we travel to far-flung places, we're attracted to famous buildings.
+We've selected the 20 most famous buildings in the world, and explain a bit about why they deserve to be in the list.
+Whenever we travel to far-flung places, we're attracted to the famous buildings.
 It's not that most of us have a deep interest in the technicalities of architecture.
 It's more about how the designs of these buildings reflect the era and culture in which they were built.

 01. St Paul's Cathedral, London